Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Windows: Do not add "Win64" to the "VisualStudioVersion".
 Example, When specifying, "Visual Studio 14 2015", for a 64-bit build it would be "Visual Studio 14 2015 Win64".
 For a 32-bit build, it would be "Visual Studio 14 2015"

+Starting with ESDK1.3.1, DACS and ANSI libraries are available for 32-bits in the BinaryPack.

 # Obtaining the Thomson Reuters Field Dictionaries

 The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `Java/etc`.
 In addition, the most current version can be downloaded from the Customer Zone from the following location.